ethanshry/Kraken/documentation/ProjectArchitecture.md

 The Kraken App Deployment Platform is a loose collection of devices all running the Kraken agent.
 Each device is given a specific set of tasks to perform in order to provide the full set of platform functionalities.

 The Kraken agent is written in Rust.
-It provides the backend worker and orchestrator features to support the platform, which are covered in more detail in [Workers and Orchestration](##Workers-and-Orchestration).
+It provides the backend worker and orchestrator features to support the platform, which are covered in more detail in [Executors](##Executors).
 The ways the devices communicate with each other are covered in [Communication](##Communication).
 Finally, the specifics of how deployments are handled are covered in [Deployments](##Deployments).

 The frontend experience is a React+AntDesign project, which lives [here](https://github.com/ethanshry/Kraken-UI).